 Lineage and Forms

 Bobbi Esmark began "playing" Tai Chi in 1993 with Tom Walters, a student and designated teacher of Grand Master Tung Kai Yang.
 She continued Tai Chi with Martha Cheo in the Hudson Valley.
 She still studies with Grand Master Tung when possible and attends and assists in Martha's New Paltz classes.
-She has been teaching since 2004.
+She has been teaching in Stone Ridge since 2010.